 To ensure your powdered sugar product stays up to industry and quality standards, follow these best practices.

-Color has both practical and psychological impacts, and keeping with color consistency acts as a sign of quality for many foods and ingredients, including powdered sugar.
+Colour has both practical and psychological impacts, and keeping with colour consistency acts as a sign of quality for many foods and ingredients, including powdered sugar.
 The pure white look of powdered sugar helps consumers feel safe using it in all their baked goods while being able to easily tell if it spoils.